 The Hideout Story and Your Experience

 The story of The Hideout Lodge & Guest Ranch consists of many tales and experiences that when melded together create “Your Experience”.
-These stories try to put into words the type of experience that you can expect while vacationing here in Shell, Wyoming.
+The stories below attempt to put into words the type of experience that you can expect while vacationing at The Hideout in Shell, Wyoming.

 The story of The Hideout Staff, our secret…

 The Story of our Guests

-In the end, returning guests and word of mouth are the only benchmarks for any organization.
+In the end, returning guests and positive word of mouth are the best way to understand our guests’ satisfaction.
 We do not take this for granted.
 On the contrary, it puts more weight on our shoulders to do better every year.

 The Story of our Horses